 - To convey the mood and tone of said time and place (e.g. threatening, peaceful, cheerful, chaotic).

 When we describe a pastoral scene in a rural setting, for example, we might linger on specific images (such as a wide, empty field, an abandoned tractor) to build up an overarching mood (such as peaceful simplicity).
 [You can brainstorm descriptive details for your narration or about your narrator in Now Novel’s step-by-step prompt process.]

-The Colombian author Gabriel Garcia Marquez is a master of narration.
-Marquez moves effortlessly between the lives and histories of his characters and their environment.
+The Colombian author Gabriel Garcia Marquez is a master of this type of narration.
 In Love in the Time of Cholera (1985), the third person narrator describes the unnamed seaside city in the Carribbean where much of the novel takes place.
 Marquez narrates the passage through the eyes of Dr. Urbino, one of the city’s most distinguished doctors:

 The city, his city, stood unchanging on the edge of time: the same burning dry city of his nocturnal terrors and the solitary pleasures of puberty, where flowers rusted and salt corroded, where nothing had happened for four centuries except a slow aging among whithered laurels and putrefying swamps.
 In winter sudden devastating downpours flooded the latrines and turned the streets into sickening bogs. (p.
 16-17)

 In the space of a paragraph, Marquez shows how the city changes (or doesn’t change) over centuries.
 This makes Marquez’s setting more vivid and real.
 The narration passes from showing the city’s history to its citizens’ current ways of life.
 The narrator proceeds to describe the lives of poor inhabitants: